codecrafters-io/docs/vault/guides.debugging.md

 **3. Ask for help**

-If you're still struggling with a bug that is hard to track down, feel free to ask in Discord!
+If you're still struggling with a bug that is hard to track down, feel free to ask in [[Discord|glossary#discord]]!